What is Blepharoplasty (Eyelid Surgery)?

-Blepharoplasty is a procedure to remove excess skin and redistribute or remove fat from the upper and lower eyelids.
-Eyelid surgery can correct drooping upper lids and puffy bags below your eyes; features that make you look older and more tired than you feel, and may even interfere with your vision.
-However, it won’t remove crow’s feet or other wrinkles, eliminate dark circles under your eyes, or lift sagging eyebrows.
+Blepharoplasty, also referred to as eyelid surgery or an eyelid lift, involves removing and positioning excess skin or fat from the upper and lower eyelids.
+Eyelid surgery can correct drooping upper lids and puffy bags below your eyes.
+These features make you look older and more tired than you feel and may even interfere with your vision.

 Your eyelid surgery consultation